bem-archive/bem-tools/docs/depsjs/depsjs.en.md

 # deps.js — a technology to declare dependencies in BEM

-Building a page in different technologies is based on declaring BEM entities in a BEM tree.
+The process of building a page in different technologies is based on declaring BEM entities in a BEM tree.

-There are two ways to prepare a page:
+There are two ways to form a page:

-  * **static** — make a full page build and public the result;
+  * **static** — make a full page build and publish the result
-  * **dynamic** — start with building all static files (e.g. CSS, JS, templates) and then create a dynamic BEM tree in runtime, and apply templates to it.
+  * **dynamic** — start with building all static files (for example, CSS, JS, templates), then create a dynamic BEM tree in runtime and apply templates to it.

-When building a static page, its BEM tree contains all BEM entities (except blocks without DOM representation and blocks which are expanded from within templates).
+During static page building, its BEM tree contains all BEM entities (except blocks without DOM representation and blocks which are expanded from within templates).
 If a block is defined in the BEM tree, the build process will build all the required technologies (such as CSS or JS) into common files, from all redefinition levels.

 When forming a dynamic page, we have no BEM tree on the project build phase; that's why we have to declare all BEM entities which we might need.

-In both cases, "deps.js" files are used to specify explicit dependencies on other blocks/elements/modifiers and technologies.
+In both cases, `deps.js` files are used to specify explicit dependencies on other blocks, elements, modifiers and technologies.

 Let the `b1.bemhtml` template contain the following code:
 ```js